Yian17/ML-CV---Camera-Calculater/README.md

 see project report.pdf

 ## Video Demo
-I recorded a video demo
+The demo of this project is here: